 You’re probably here because you clicked on the link in my Twitter profile.
-Perhaps you’d like to know what you’re getting into when you hit that ‘Follow’ button on Twitter or perhaps you just clicked through because you were curious about what could possibly be in a Twitter FAQ.
-Fantastic.
-Let’s get started.
+Perhaps you’d like to know what you’re getting into when you hit that ‘Follow’ or perhaps you just clicked through because you were curious about what could possibly be on the other side of that link.

 What can I expect you to tweet about?